Eden998/Match-Masters-Bot/README.md

  The bot switches every 2 possible tiles, and sees if there is any match, if there is, it explodes all the matching tiles and simulates the drop of the tiles.

 ## 3. Recursion
-After dropping the tiles due to a match, the same function is called again and checks if there is any chain reaction cause by the last move.
+After dropping the tiles due to a match, the same function is called again and checks if there is any chain reaction caused by the last move.

 ## 4. Finding the best move
 The bot assigning a score to each move according to it's performence, and the best move is being kept and done at the end of the program.